 PRT can take a lot of time.
 It can involve many hours a day and go on for several years, depending on children’s goals.
 PRT always takes place in children’s natural environments and can be done by therapists, parents, teachers and even children’s peers.

-The cost of Pivotal Response Treatment (PRT) depends on the type of behavioural intervention program in which it’s used and how long children do it for.
-As a parent, you can reduce the cost by doing the approach yourself, but you might still need to buy training manuals.
+The cost of Pivotal Response Treatment (PRT) depends on the type of behavioural program in which it’s used and how long children do it for.
+As a parent, you can reduce the cost by using this technique yourself, but you might still need to buy training manuals.

 Does Pivotal Response Treatment (PRT) work?

-High-quality research shows that this approach has positive effects on autistic children’s behaviour.
+High-quality research shows that this technique has positive effects on autistic children’s behaviour.

 Who practises Pivotal Response Treatment (PRT)?